Audit Logs and Org Admins¶

 Audit logs can be seen as a security-relevant chronological record that provide evidence of the sequence of activities that have performed on the system.
 All changes performed by authorized users of an Org are tracked.

-Audit logs are presented sorted by "date/time" i.e. always in a reverse chronological format.
+System is the default page of Audit Logs.
+The system logs contains the entire history of the specific organization and the logs appears sorted by "date/time" i.e. always in a reverse chronological format (latest to older).
 An illustrative example is shown below.

-Canned filters are provided so that the audit logs can be filtered so that the user can quickly zero in on what they are looking for.
+Canned filters are provided so that the audit logs can be filtered and the user can quickly retrieve the required data.

 - Type of action